publiccodenet/about/organization/measurable-goals.md

 #### 2. Funds secured to finance the Foundation

 * Baseline: € 2 million
-* Target: € 3 Million
+* Target: € 3 million
 * Means of verification: Philanthropic gifts received; payment requests sent; membership dues paid

 ## 2. Codebase communities we work with are more open and collaborative, with healthy and growing communities